-This graphic novel tells a story of a case in which citizens in Québec City investigated and acted to overcome perceived heavy metal dust pollution.
-For using it, we provide teaching & learning suggestions, here.
-These resources are advertised through a summary video, here.
-We are grateful to Veronique Lalande & Louis Duchesne, citizens highlighted here, and Dr. Chantal Pouliot, who studied their work, for their support.
+This downloadable graphic novel (linked to the graphic at right) tells a story of a case in which citizens in Québec City, Canada, investigated and acted to overcome perceived heavy metal dust pollution.
+For using it in educational contexts, we provide a downloadable document containing teaching & learning suggestions, here.
+These resources are advertised through a summary video below.
+We are grateful to Veronique Lalande & Louis Duchesne, citizens highlighted here, and Dr. Chantal Pouliot (Laval U), who studied their work, for their support.

-This resource contains a set of ‘classroom-ready’ teaching & learning materials to help students to develop expertise, confidence & motivation for student-led science inquiry (e.g., experiment & study design) and technology design (e.g., about compromises in design).
+This downloadable resource (linked at right) contains a set of ‘classroom-ready’ teaching & learning materials to help students to develop expertise, confidence & motivation for student-led science inquiry (e.g., experiment & study design) and technology design (e.g., about compromises in design) aligned with the schema for science & technology in the graphic below.
 Note that this older (c1990) resource should be adapted to use STSE issues as bases for learning skills.

 Multi-Actant Documentaries (MADs) are summaries – based on actor-network theory – of several living and non-living actants that we suggest are associated with particular for-profit products or services of science and technology.
 As shown at right, for example, we have provided – in separate Prezi™ cells – text, graphics and videos of actants like activists, corn, medical doctors, etc. for fast & manufactured foods.
 After reviewing a MAD, students could suggest ways different actants link with other actants to form sub-networks (dispositifs) that support or oppose the commodity.
 They could, then, carry out RiNA projects to further investigate the commodity and develop and take social actions to overcome harms they determine in the dispositif.
 Links to 12 other MADs are provided here.

-Particularly for my teaching in graduate studies at OISE, but also for my main science teacher education course (Science & Technology in Context), I prepared summaries of publications relevant to each course – like those linked below:
+With reference to the graphic at right, particularly for my teaching in graduate studies at OISE, but also for my main science teacher education course (Science & Technology in Context), summaries of publications that I found relevant to each course are linked below: